insidemordecai/website/content/links/index.md

 - [Some Thoughts on Social Media](https://chrishannah.me/some-thoughts-on-social-media-2021-sept/)
 - [Unsolicited blogging advice](https://manuelmoreale.com/unsolicited-blogging-advice)
 - [100 things you can do on your personal website](https://jamesg.blog/2024/02/19/personal-website-ideas/)

-## Podroll

-Podcasts I follow or have listened to before and would recommended.
-Ordered alphabetically.

-- [Build for Tomorrow](https://www.jasonfeifer.com/build-for-tomorrow/) (formerly Pessimists Archive) - Jason Feifer takes something concerning or confusing today, and learns its surprising history, what important things we’re missing, and how to take advantage of tomorrow.
-- [Darknet Diaries](https://darknetdiaries.com/) - **my favourite podcast** is about 'true stories of the dark side of the internet' in a beginner-friendly package hosted by Jack Rhysider.
-- [F1: Beyond The Grid](https://audioboom.com/channel/beyond-the-grid) - personal and often untold stories of F1 stars hosted by Tom Clarkson.
-- [Lateral](https://lateralcast.com/) - a comedy panel game about weird questions with wonderful answers, hosted by [Tom Scott](https://www.tomscott.com/).
-- [P1 with Matt and Tommy](https://lnk.to/p1podcast/) - reactions, news, predictions and opinions from two diehard F1 fans.
-- [Reply All](https://gimletmedia.com/shows/reply-all/) - a podcast about the internet.
-My favourite episode is '[#158 The Case of the Missing Hit](https://gimletmedia.com/shows/reply-all/o2h8bx/158-the-case-of-the-missing-hit/)'.
-- [Search Engine](https://www.searchengine.show/) (formerly Crypto Island) - PJ Vogt answers all sort of questions you might ask the internet when you can't sleep.
-- [Small Torque Podcast](https://podcasters.spotify.com/pod/show/katy-fairman/) - join Katy Fairman for a cup of tea and fun, informal look at the big talking points from the world of motorsport.
-- [Twenty Thousand Hertz](https://www.20k.org/) - stories behind the world's most recognisable and interesting sounds
-- [Waveform: The MKBHD Podcast](http://www.youtube.com/@Waveform) - need I describe what an [MKBHD](http://www.youtube.com/@mkbhd) podcast would be about?
-- [Who Shat On The Floor At My Wedding?
-And Other Crimes](https://www.whoshatontheflooratmywedding.com/) - a comedic investigative show of non-crime crimes.